List of cycling records: Land speed record (outdoor)

+Treadmill speed record (indoor)

 History of unpaced records

 The International Human Powered Vehicle Association (IHPVA) acts as the sanctioning body for new records in human-powered land, water, and air vehicles.
 It registers non-motor-paced records (also called unpaced), which means that the bicycle directly faces the wind without any motor-pacing vehicle in front.

 On land, the speed record registered by a rider on a 200-meter flying start speed trial was 133.28 km/h by the Canadian Sam Whittingham riding the Varna Tempest, a streamliner recumbent bicycle in 2009, at Battle Mountain, Nevada.
 His record has been surpassed by 0.5 km/h by Sebastiaan Bowier of the Netherlands in 2013 setting the new record of 133.78 km/h.
 The record was again surpassed on 19 September 2015 by Todd Reichert by riding the ETA, a streamlined recumbent bicycle at 86.65 mph from the team behind the AeroVelo Atlas human-powered helicopter.
 Todd Reichert broke his own record again on September 17, 2016, to set a speed of 89.58 mph at the 2016 WHPSC.

 The female record holder for this same category was Lisa Vetterlein, who reached 107.16 km/h in 2005.
 This record was beaten by Barbara Buatois of France, when she reached 121.44 km/h at Battle Mountain in 2009.
 She subsequently achieved 121.81 km/h at the 2010 running of the Battle Mountain event.
 This record was beaten on 13 sept 2019 by Ilona Peltier of France, at 126.52 km/h at the 2019 WHPSC event.